oilandsugar/ritual-dust/content/about/sigils.md

 +++
 title = "Sigils and symbols"
-type = "page"
+intro = "This page will contain my ongoing work on sigil and symbol making, both as a way of marking and identifying projects and objects but also part of my magical practice."
 +++

-This page will contain my ongoing work on sigil and symbol making, both as a way of marking and identifying projects and objects but also part of my magical practice.